toribiodiego/portfolio/projects.md

 ## Projects

-Below is a table showcasing a selection of original projects developed as final course initiatives or independent explorations.
-These projects represent original ideas and culminations of coursework, illustrating a blend of technical skill and innovative thinking.
+The table below highlights a range of projects that were developed either as final course projects or through independent exploration.
+Each project is an original idea that represents the culmination of coursework and hands-on experimentation.
 <br>

 | Course                           | Project Title                                                            | Repo Link         |